Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Detection-Engineer/2025-11-10-Access-Token-Manipulation.md

 You use the tickets to access resources

 **Authentication Flow**

-1. User logs in
-2. User enters username + password
+1. User enters username + password
-3. Authentication Service (AS) verifies password
+2. Authentication Service (AS) verifies password
-4. If successful → user receives TGT (Ticket Granting Ticket)
+3. If successful → user receives TGT (Ticket Granting Ticket)
-5. User needs to access a service ( file share, SQL server)
+4. User needs to access a service ( file share, SQL server)
-6. TGT is presented to Ticket Granting Service (TGS)
+5. TGT is presented to Ticket Granting Service (TGS)
-7. KDC issues a Service Ticket (ST) specific to the requested service
+6. KDC issues a Service Ticket (ST) specific to the requested service
-8. User sends the Service Ticket to the service
+7. User sends the Service Ticket to the service
-9. Service decrypts the ticket using its own service account key
+8. Service decrypts the ticket using its own service account key
-10. User is granted access (based on permissions)
+9. User is granted access (based on permissions)

 ![error](/assets/images/Detection-Engineer/Access-Token-Manipulation-pic/tgt.png)